srl-labs/containerlab/docs/manual/kinds/iol.md

 ```

 /// warning
-You may see more interfaces than you have defined in the [[[ kind_short_display_name ]]] CLI, this is because interfaces are provisioned in groups of 4.
+You may see more interfaces than you have defined in the [[[ kind_short_display_name ]]] CLI, this is because interfaces are provisioned in groups.
 Links/interfaces that you did not define in your containerlab topology will *not* pass any traffic.
 ///

 When containerlab launches [[[ kind_display_name ]]] node the `Ethernet0/0` interface of the VM gets assigned a management address via DHCP.

 On IOL the `Ethernet0/0` is in it's own management VRF so configuration in the global context will not affect the management interface.
-This is *not* the case in IOL-L2, applied configuration may interfere with the management interface and take down SSH access to the container.
+On IOL-L2 the management interface is the `Vlan1` interface, it is also in it's own management VRF.

 Data interfaces `Ethernet0/1+` need to be configured with IP addressing manually using CLI or other available management interfaces and will appear `unset` in the CLI: